Fox sisters: Emergence as mediums

 On 14 November 1849, the Fox sisters demonstrated their spiritualist rapping at the Corinthian Hall in Rochester.
 This was the first demonstration of spiritualism held before a paying public and inaugurated a long history of public events featured by spiritualist mediums and leaders in the United States and in other countries.

-The Fox girls became famous and their public séances in New York in 1850 attracted notable people including William Cullen Bryant, George Bancroft, James Fenimore Cooper, Nathaniel Parker Willis, Horace Greeley, Sojourner Truth and William Lloyd Garrison.
-They also attracted imitators; during the following few years, hundreds of people claimed the ability to communicate with spirits.
+Kate and Margaretta became famous mediums and they held séances for hundreds of people.
+Many of these early séances were entirely frivolous, where sitters sought insight into "the state of railway stocks or the issue of love affairs."

-Kate and Margaretta became well-known mediums, giving séances for hundreds of people.
-Many of these early séances were entirely frivolous, where sitters sought insight into "the state of railway stocks or the issue of love affairs," but the religious significance of communication with the deceased soon became apparent.
-Horace Greeley, the prominent publisher and politician, became a kind of protector for them, enabling their movement in higher social circles.
-But the lack of parental supervision was pernicious, as both of the young women began to drink wine.
+Horace Greeley, the prominent publisher and politician, became a kind of mentor for them, enabling their movement in higher social circles.
+Their public séances in New York in 1850 attracted notable people, including William Cullen Bryant, George Bancroft, James Fenimore Cooper, Nathaniel Parker Willis, Horace Greeley, Sojourner Truth and William Lloyd Garrison.
+Although Greeley watched over the sisters, the lack of parental supervision was pernicious, as both of the young women began to drink wine.